andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 #### Sort population and remove the less fit {.unnumbered}

-The fitness function calculated for each creature at @eq:gaInitialRandomPop has the following values:
+The loss function calculated for each creature at @eq:gaInitialRandomPop has the following values:

 $$
 [1.1456,-0.75,-0.12,0.12]
 $$

-Thus, the sorted population becomes:
+Thus, the sorted population (from smallest to largest loss) becomes:
 $$
 [[-0.9, 0.2], [-0.2, 0.2], [0.1, -0.1], [0.4, 0.16]]
 $$